ipdsb/ipdsb/README.md

 # ipdsb

-* ipdsb - cc liscensed db exchange of DNA and Seed Samples
+* ipdsb - cc licensed, library and exchange of DNA and Seed Samples
-* ipdsb - distribiuted exchange and knowlage peering for comunity seed banks
+* ipdsb - distributed exchange and knowledge peering for community seed banks

-Lets build a github for DNA, seeds, etc.
+## Lets build a github for DNA, seeds, etc.
+* Decentralized/distributed
+* interplanetary
-Decentralized of cours, interplanetary distribiuted, acting local and universal
+* acting local and universal

-Distribiution tool to peer freely between networks of networks of seed, spore and information exchanges
+Distribution tool to peer information and Seed/DNS freely between networks of networks of seed, spore and information exchanges

-* Gathering and perseving knowlage of seeds and biofactors
+* Gathering and preserve knowledge of seeds and biofactors
+* Improve knowledge of the ecology of species through specific projects.

-* Postal or local cordinated exchange of seeds
+* Postal or direct local coordinated exchange of seeds
-* In the future hopefully sometime soon, digital, realtime
+* In the future, hopefully sometime soon, digital, real time

-* Pushing for Crowdsource sequencing of DNA and builing DB of dna of all living beeings before they die out
+* Pushing for Crowdsource sequencing of DNA and building DB of all DNA
+* Capture all living beings before they go extinct
+* Make high quality seed material available for conservation, research and restoration.
+[0]
-* Universal open mapping of "Tree of life"
+* Create Universal open mapping of "Tree of life"

 ## see also: